danog/MadelineProto/docs/docs/UPDATES.md

 $MadelineProto->setCallback(function ($update) use ($MadelineProto) { \danog\MadelineProto\Logger::log("Received an update of type ".$update['_']); });
 $MadelineProto->loop();
 ```
-When an [Update](https://docs.madelineproto.xyz/types/Update.html) is received, the provided callback function is called.
+When an [Update](https://docs.madelineproto.xyz/API_docs/types/Update.html) is received, the provided callback function is called.

 The update handling loop is started by the `$MadelineProto->loop()` method, and it will automatically restart the script if execution time runs out.

+To break out of the loop just call `die();`

 ## Callback multithreaded